Aquademics

-Aquademics was a Michigan nonprofit organization established in 1990 to increase the number and presence of African American children in competitive water sports.
-In addition to sponsoring a competitive swimming team, Aquademics operated an academic support program.
-Based in Ann Arbor, Aquademics programs were open to all youth of color, ages seven to sixteen, living in Washtenaw County.
-In operation throughout the 1990s, Aquademics formally disbanded at the turn of the 21st century.
+Aquademics was a Michigan nonprofit organization established in 1990.
+It aimed to increase the participation of African American children in competitive water sports.
+In addition to sponsoring a competitive swimming team, Aquademics had operated an academic support program.
+Based in Ann Arbor, Aquademics programs were open to all youth of color, from ages seven to sixteen, living in Washtenaw County.
+Aquademics formally disbanded at the turn of the 21st century.